signalno11/knowledge/nuke.md

 1. Once logged in to your Foundry account, download the Linux version of Nuke.
 1. Accept the EULA, and download the .tgz file into a folder, i.e. Documents, /opt/, etc.
 1. Extract the .tgz file (Right Click > Extract > Extract here and delete archive).
-1. Run the .run file extracted.
+1. Run the .run file extracted (Right click > Open in Konsole).
 1. Scroll through the EULA, and then type `y` to approve it.
 1. Say `y` to approve the subdirectory.
 1. Open Menu Editor